The Best HDR Monitors (2023 Reviews)

 Corsair Xeneon Flex 45WQHD Monitor Design

-The stand is tilt-only by ~22° and while its legs are removable, the screen is not VESA mount compatible, but Corsair plans to release a mounting accessory in Q1 2023.
+The stand is tilt-only by ~22° and while its legs are removable, the screen is not VESA mount compatible.
+You can get the desk clamp adapter separately though.

 Connectivity options include two HDMI 2.1 ports, DP 1.4 with DSC, USB-C with DP Alt Mode and 30W PD, a quad-USB 3.0 hub and a headphone jack.